Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Classical BV-formalism in finite dimension

 The critical locus can also be considered as the intersection of the $\text{graph}(dS) \subset T^*V$ with the zero-section of the cotangent bundle of $V$.
 In other words, $\text{Crit}(S) = \text{graph}(dS) \times_{T^*V} V$.
 Functions on $\text{Crit}(S)$ can be written as

 The "derived" philosophy tells us that the naive critical locus could be highly singular (e.g. in the case of not transverse intersection).
 A better choice is to replace it by its derived version.
-In particular, i nthe above situation we replace the tensor product by the derived tensor product:
+In particular, in the above situation we replace the tensor product by the derived tensor product:

 This could be taken as a definition of the derived critical locus $\text{dCrit}(S)$.
 Namely, we define it as a dg scheme whose ring of function is given by the derived tensor product as above.
 Explicitly, we can take Koszul resolution of $\mathcal{O}(V)$ as a $\mathcal{O}(T^*V)$ module and realize $\mathcal{O}(\text{dCrit}(S))$ as the following complex